Use this Golf Shaft Guide to Help You Buy the Right Shaft for Your Game!

 There is excess material that is produced when the billet is hammered in the die; that’s called “flash”, and it has to be ground off.
 That’s one of the extra steps needed, which adds to the cost.
 There’s more grinding, polishing, and drilling.
 Some models have the hosel made separately, which needs to be welded on later.

-There’s also the chrome-plating process that adds to the cost.
+There’s also the chrome-plating process.
+It’s very expensive and has a bunch of regulations attached to it.
 I worked in an automotive factory at one point in my life that had a chrome plating department.
 They ended up ditching it because the cost to run it was high and the environmental laws were cumbersome.
 Golf OEMs suffer from those same trials and tribulations with their plating processes.

 Anyway, for the company I worked for it wasn’t worth having it, even to make higher-priced service parts for outdated models.
+They ended up selling that part of the business.
 It was just easier and less costly for the company to move away from doing any of that kind of work.